kanaria69/Mainecoco/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## I was at the library and asked if they have any books on "paranoia", the librarian replied, "yes, they are right behind you"